hcs42/timestat/README.markdown

 format is to print all activities with the minutes that have been spent on them.

-Options:

-- `-f ACTIONFILES, --actionfiles ACTIONFILES`: Action files to be used, separated with a colon.
-If not specified, the `ACTIONFILES` environmental variable is used.
-- `--since DATE`: Work with actions since this date.
-(Format: see below.)
-- `--until DATE`: Work with actions until this date.
-(Format: see below.)
-The default value is `today`, which has the advantage that future targets are not yet taken into account.
+Options described in "Common options":

+- `-f ACTIONFILES, --actionfiles ACTIONFILES`
+- `-i, --ignore-activities`
+- `-o, --only-activities`
+- `-I, --ignore-pattern`
+- `-O, --only-pattern`

+Options described in "Options for specifying dates":

+- `--since DATE`
+- `--until DATE`
-- `-d DATE, --day DATE`: Work with actions on this date.
-(Format: see below.)
+- `-d DATE, --day DATE`
-  `--day DATE` is equivalent to `--since DATE --until DATE`.
-- `-t, --today` is equivalent to `--day today`.
+- `-t, --today`
-- `-y, --yesterday` is equivalent to `--day yesterday`.
+- `-y, --yesterday`

+Other options:

 - `-w, --weekly-sum`: Print a weekly summary (same as the `show-weekly-sum` command).
 - `-s, --sum`: Print only the sum of the activity time.
-- `-i, --ignore-activities`: Ignore the given activities.
-The activities should be separated with a colon.
 - `-c, --current`: Display the name of ongoing task, if any, and the time since the last action.
 - `--seconds`: Display the seconds in the printed intervals.

-Date formats:

-- `t`, `today`
-- `y`, `yesterday`
-- `yyyy-mm-dd`
-- `mm-dd`: Given day in the current year.
-(Be careful with it in January, since `12-xx` means the end of the current year, not last year.)

 Examples: